 - Product – For many, a product is simply the tangible, physical entity that they may be buying or selling.
 You buy a new car and that’s the product.

 - Price – Of all the elements of the marketing mix, the price is the one that creates the revenue, all others are costs.
-In theory, the price can really only be determined by the discovery of what customers perceive is the value of the item on sale.
+In theory, the price can really only be determined by the discovery of what customers perceive as the value of the item on sale.

 - Place – What we mean by place is not the geographical location, it’s the methods of distribution used to get products and services to customers.
 The place is also defined as a channel, distribution, or intermediary.
 It’s the way in which goods and services are moved from the manufacturer or service provider to the user or consumer.

 - Promotion – This is normally what people ‘wrongly’ perceive marketing to be all about.
 The promotional mix consists of various tools available to the marketer such as; advertising, sales promotions, direct marketing, e-marketing, public relations; social media, exhibitions, sponsorship, point of sale, PR, etc.

 - Physical evidence – This is the element of the service mix which allows the consumer to make judgments on the organisation based on appearance and on the service that’s received.

 - Processes – Procedures, mechanisms and flow of activities by which services are consumed, and how they are received by the end user, are all essential elements of process strategies.